-Band Camp is held during the week prior to the start of classes.
-All members of the Marching Band must plan to attend.
+Band Camp is held Monday, August 16th-Saturday, August 21st.
+It is required for all members of the band to attend band camp.
 If you will be living in the residence halls, you will move into your assigned dorm room for the year on the evening prior to band camp, earlier than most other students.
 First year marching band members enjoy the Band Camp experience, since it gives them a chance to meet many new friends and find their way around campus before classes even begin!

 As a Member of the Golden Buffalo Marching Band you will have the opportunity to be a part of an exciting musical organization which performs for over a half a million people a year and you'll meet 200+ new friends from all over the country that will become your second family.
 The band is a great way for a new student to avoid getting lost in the shuffle, which can be a very common occurrence at a university of more than 30,000 students.
 Band social life is one big reason many members return year after year.
 A great break from the everyday routine, the band regularly schedules picnics, parties, banquets and other events.
 Additionally, it has been found that the members of the CU Marching Band have traditionally maintained a slightly higher GPA than the average university student.